imanghafoori1/laravel-anypass/README.md

 1 - APP_ENV=local  // or APP_ENV=testing
 2 - APP_DEBUG=true
 3 - ANY_PASS=true
+4 - WRONG_ANY_PASS=wrong // any password is correct except this one.
 ```

 That way it is very unlikely to accidentally misconfigure your app to accept any wrong password on production server.